 If you haven’t yet heard of greenwashing, it’s when a company or organization uses false marketing to persuade folk that their products, goals, or practices are green.
 If you’re trying to be more sustainable by doing your part, then this is important to keep in mind when choosing to support a brand.
 There are many ways to tell when a brand is greenwashing.
-If this is something you struggle with, don’t worry – it gets easier and much more natural over time.
+If this is something you struggle with, don’t worry – it gets easier over time.

-It’s important to mention that a company can be unsustainable but also not greenwash at the same time.
+It’s important to mention that a company can be unsustainable but not greenwash at the same time.
 For example, a fast fashion brand that doesn’t mention anything about sustainability is still a company that doesn’t greenwash, despite it not being a sustainable company.
 At least they are not being deceptive.
-At the same time, just because companies are B Corp certified or have other sustainable certifications, it doesn’t mean that they are sublimely sustainable, or that they don’t greenwash.
+At the same time, just because companies are B Corp certified or have other sustainable certifications, it doesn’t mean that they are exceptionally sustainable, or that they don’t greenwash.
 It can be complicated!

 - Patagonia: sustainable outdoor clothing and gear

 - Ben & Anna: organic, natural, vegan, and cruelty-free personal care